DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL Week 3 picks

-DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for CFB Week 3 and NFL Week 2 on Friday, Sep.
+DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for CFB Week 3, NFL Week 2 on Saturday, Sept.
 12

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-We're heading into another thrilling weekend of football action, making this the perfect time to hop on the latest DraftKings Pick6 promo code.
-The Saturday college football slate is highlighted by games like Georgia vs. Tennessee and Texas A&M vs. Notre Dame, while the Sunday NFL slate features Chiefs vs. Eagles among its 13 games.
+Another huge weekend of football is here, making this the perfect time to hop on the latest DraftKings Pick6 promo code.
+The Saturday college football slate is highlighted by games like LSU vs. Florida, Tennessee vs. Georgia, USF vs. Miami and Texas A&M vs. Notre Dame, while the Sunday NFL slate features a Super Bowl rematch of Chiefs vs. Eagles among its 13 games.
 Player props can be selected on with the Pick6 promotion, which gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.